 China says second Canadian being probed for harming state security

-BEIJING: Canadian businessman Michael Spavor, who worked with North Korea, is being investigated on suspicion of harming China's state security, officials said, days after a former Canadian diplomat was detained in China in an escalating diplomatic row.
+BEIJING: Canadian businessman Michael Spavor, who worked with North Korea, is being investigated on suspicion of harming China's security, China said on Thursday, days after a former Canadian diplomat was detained in an escalating diplomatic row.

 The state security bureau in the northeastern Chinese city of Dandong, which borders North Korea, has been investigating Spavor since Dec.
-10, an official news site for the Liaoning province government said on Thursday.
+10, an official news site for the Liaoning province government said.

+The Canadian embassy has been notified of the detentions, he added, declining to provide further details of the investigations.

+Lu said he had not heard of any other cases of Canadians being investigated.

 China has reacted angrily to Canada's arrest on Dec.
-1 of Chinese executive Meng Wanzhou, the chief financial officer of China's Huawei Technologies, and Spavor's investigation is likely to further escalate the diplomatic row.
+1 of Chinese executive Meng Wanzhou, the chief financial officer of Huawei Technologies , and Spavor's investigation is likely to escalate the diplomatic row.

 Meng's arrest was made at Washington's request.
 She has been accused by U.S. prosecutors of misleading banks about transactions linked to Iran, putting the banks at risk of violating sanctions.

-Officials say China had so far not tied Kovrig's detention to Meng's arrest, although Canadian diplomatic experts have said they have no doubt the two cases are linked.
+Officials say China had not tied Kovrig's detention to Meng's arrest, though Canadian diplomatic experts have said they have no doubt the two cases are linked.

+Asked if Meng's release would see the two Canadians released, Lu reiterated that Meng's arrest was mistaken action and Canada should immediately let her go.

+He said authorities had taken measures "according to the law" in the Canadians' cases, and China welcomed foreign visitors, and they had nothing to fear so long as they obeyed the law.

+Hu Xijin, editor of the state-backed Global Times, a nationalistic tabloid, said on the Weibo social media platform the Chinese government would never concede that the Canadians' detentions were related to Meng's case.

+"But the use of a complete set of laws to prove the rationale for arrest is one and the same as what the U.S. and Canada did to Meng Wanzhou," he wrote.

-Canada has been unable to contact Spavor since he notified the government that he was being questioned by Chinese authorities, Foreign Ministry spokesman Guillaume Bérubé said in statement issued in Canada late on Wednesday.
+Canada has been unable to contact Spavor since he notified the government that he was being questioned by Chinese authorities, Foreign Ministry spokesman Guillaume Bérubé said in statement issued in Canada.

 Canadian officials were working hard to ascertain Spavor's whereabouts and would continue to raise the issue with the Chinese government, Bérubé said.